 Non-Thesis Track

-Eleven (11) core curricular credits, as well as 2 credits for the capstone project, must be taken.
+Fourteen (14) core curricular credits (one from each of the four categories below and BMS seminar), as well as the 2 credit Capstone Course (BMS 890) must be completed.
 Substitutions to these courses require approval of the Program.

 BMS 710Seminar in Biomedical Sciences (1 credit per semester; 2 credits total)2